rajneeshk94/covidcombat/README.md

 # CovidCombat
 ## Description:
 The idea is provide a user service, where a user can examine his health, prepare himself against covid and incase of any emergency get treated as well.
-So, its an ALL IN ONE platform where a person can get full information to deal with COVID-19 ,starting from examining your own heath to getting vaccinated.
+So, its an ALL IN ONE platform where a person can get full information to deal with COVID-19 starting from examining your own health to getting vaccinated.

 ## Hardware and Software Requirements:
 ### Software